emberjs/rfcs/0278-template-only-components.md

 ## Migration Path

-Given the subtle semantics differences enumerated above, it is therefore not necessarily safe to simply turn on the flag in bigger applications as it is quite likely that some of the template-only components might be relying on one or more of these features.
+Given the subtle semantics differences enumerated above, it is not necessarily safe to simply turn on the flag in bigger applications as it is quite likely that some of the template-only components might be relying on one or more of these features.
 Further, removing the wrapper